lanotfly/lanotfly.github.io/_posts/2020/2020-07-30-java structure_.md

 ---

 Since java file can be executed individually.
-It is good language for structure design.
+It is a good language for structure design.
+Compare to C or C++, Java is a higher funtional language.
+You can use it in anywhere, like web server, embeded system, android app ...